jkfurtney/forecast_check/README.md

 actual data.

-giving the command: `$ python flaskapp.py` should start a local web-server and you can see the results on the following pages
+giving the command: `$ python flaskapp.py` should start a local web-server and you can see the results on the following pages:

-There are three ways to look at the data.

 `127.0.0.1:5000/png` serves a png file which shows the actual temperature in black and the forecast temperatures colored according